Is Herbalife safe?

 I was on vacation in LA and being the fitness freak I am I was running the Santa Monica Stairs every day.

 One day a friendly guy with a clipboard in his hand stopped me and talked to me.
 He admired my effort to run the stairs.
-After some small talk, he asked me if I was interested in a free training at the beach the next day.
+After some small talk, he asked me if I was interested in free training at the beach the next day.

 I left my name and e-mail address and showed up at the free training the next day.